kvasilopoulos/kvasilopoulos/README.md

 ## Kostas Vasilopoulos

-🚀 Used to model economic crises, now engineering AI to prevent them.
+🚀 Used to model economic crises, now engineering AI to cause them 🦾🤖!

 📈 From modelling housing markets to optimizing LLM pipelines at scale.